1936 Auckland Rugby League season: Senior team prospects for the season

 On April 13 the Auckland Star reported on various teams prospects for the season.
 The New Zealand Herald did the same on April 29.
 Marist had secured Mr. Con Hall as selector/coach to replace Charles Gregory.
 Gregory was moving to an outer district and would not be able to do commute.
 Hall had been a national selector the previous season and was leaving the West Coast.
-They would still have Dan Keane, J Woods, Carter, Breed (formerly of Otahuhu Rovers), and hooker O’Kane, with John Anderson the West Coast Rugby League representative forward joining their ranks.
-Norm Campbell, Vincent Bakalich, Sidney Loader, Furlonger, George Kerr, James Chalmers and William Glover would also be on hand to play in the backs.
-Aro was joining them from the Technical Old Boys rugby club.
+They would still have Dan Keane, Joe Woods, Carter, Bill Breed (formerly of Otahuhu Rovers), and hooker Jim O'Kane, with John Anderson the West Coast Rugby League representative forward joining their ranks.
+Norm Campbell, Vincent Bakalich, Sidney Loader, Arthur Furlonger, George Kerr, James (Jimmy) Chalmers and William Glover would also be on hand to play in the backs.
+Robert (Bob) Aro was joining them from the Technical Old Boys rugby club.

 Richmond Rovers were losing Bert Cooke who was retiring and moving to coach Ponsonby United.
-They were acquiring George Tittleton, the international player from the Waikato along with his brother Walter, they would play alongside Eric Fletcher and Roy Powell with Ted Mincham, Alf Mitchell, E McNeil and Noel Bickerton also in the backs.
-The forwards were rumoured to see Bill Telford, the Satherley brothers (Jack and Cliff), Alfred Broadhead, Harold Tetley and Ray Lawless along with Hadley who was returning from the Foster Club in Australia.
-Though Lawless did not play in 1936.
+They were acquiring George Tittleton, the international player from the Waikato along with his brother Walter who had also debuted for New Zealand in the first test against Australia in 1935.
+They would play alongside Eric Fletcher and Roy Powell with Ted Mincham, Alf Mitchell, Ernest McNeil and Noel Bickerton also in the backs.
+The forwards were rumoured to see Bill Telford, the Satherley brothers (Jack and Cliff), Alfred Broadhead, Harold Tetley and Ray Lawless along with Hermes Hadley who was returning from the Foster Club in Australia.
+Though Lawless retired from the rugby league game and left Auckland for the Hawkes Bay area.

 City Rovers would again be led by outstanding New Zealand player Lou Brown.
-City were adding former South Auckland rugby union hooker Lapwood to the forwards where he would join Stan Clark, J Herring, McLaughlan, James Dye, Steve Watene, John Magee, and Bowman.
-Harry Wayne was returning from Taranaki (though he a short time later moved to South Africa), and Jack Rata was joining from South Auckland rugby (Tuakau) along with Allen, the Waikato rugby fullback.
-Ex-Wairarapa player Ford was also expected to join City’s ranks.
-Cyril Wiberg, J Tawhai, Arthur Porteous, J Thompson were likely to make up the backs.
-Porteous was moving across from the Marist rugby side, though he had previously played for Newton Rangers.
+City would have forwards Stan Clark, James Herring, William McLaughlan, James Dye, Steve Watene, John Magee, and Bowman.
+Harry Wayne was returning from Taranaki (though he a short time later moved to South Africa), and Jackie Rata was joining from South Auckland rugby (Tuakau) along with T Allen, the Waikato rugby fullback.
+Ex-Wairarapa player Ford was also expected to join City's ranks.
+Cyril Wiberg, Jack Tawhai, Arnold Porteous, Herbert Thompson were likely to make up the backs.
+Arnold Porteous was moving across from the Marist rugby side, though he had previously played for Newton Rangers.